SaaiAravindhRaja/Clara/readme.md

 ```
 Select python kernel of the ipynb to be orgo-env

+Alternatively, if you prefer using .py files, run the python file through anaconda prompt, like a normal python file

 ### 3. Configure API Keys

 Edit `.env` with your credentials: